 - The Philippines is a member of the Association of Southeast Asian Nations (ASEAN) and is therefore subject to its financial multilateral arrangements.

-- The PHP is only permitted for use of international transactions from within the ASEAN.
+- The PHP is only permitted for use in international transactions within the ASEAN.

 - There are anti-money-laundering and counterterrorism-financing regulations in place.

-- Amounts over USD 10,000 brought in or out of the Philippines have to be declared to Customs.
+- Foreign currency equivalent to USD10,000 and above brought in or out of the Philippines has to be declared to Customs.

 - A financial intelligence unit has been set up, the Anti-Money Laundering Council (AMLC), which is a member of the Egmont Group.